Sports, Exercise & Rehabilitation Equipment

 These types Handcycles are available to purchase from various companies around South Africa, Contact Us to find out what is available or visit our Handcycling page to find out more about Handcycling and the rules and regulations.

 Rehabilitation is a step-by-step process that helps persons to recover and to function as effectively as possible after a life-changing event.
 For persons with Mobility Impairments, this may include getting them moving again, helping them regain their strength, relearning old skills, or finding new and different ways of doing tasks that they used to be able to do.
-There is a wide variety of Standing and Walking equipment, as well as exercise and strengthening equipment to choose from throughout South Africa that will assist with this.
-Some of this equipment, such as Dumb Bells and Stretch Ropes are easily available to purchase in most Sports Shops in South Africa, while equipment such as Parallel Bars, Standing Tables & other Walking Aids are used for Rehabilitation & can be purchased from companies such as Prima Care, Sitwell Technologies & Simplify Wheelchair Seating who sell various makes of this and other types of Rehabilitation equipment, including:
+There are a wide variety of Standing and Walking equipment, as well as exercise and strengthening equipment that is available to purchase in South Africa from various companies such as Prima Care, Sitwell Technologies, WHASCP Fitness and Simplify Wheelchair Seating.
+This equipment includes:

 Standing & Walking Equipment

 Our bodies were made to be upright and so standing and walking delivers enormous health benefits for all persons, especially those who use wheelchairs.
 The benefits of standing include: Strengthening Bones, it improves breathing, improves blood circulation and the Bowel and Bladder.

 Body weight supported gait training provides the sensory experience of walking, with the goal of re-training neural pathways, ultimately resulting in ambulation.
 This training has shown great benefits and helps to improve balance, motor control, weight-bearing ability and the re-creation of a natural gait.
 There is various equipment that is used for both walking or standing and is available to purchase in South Africa, such as: